 Buddhism in Britain – Sociological Insights with Dr. Caroline Starkey

-The series aims to delve into the intersection of Buddhism and British converts, with Dr. Starkey’s expertise guiding the exploration.
+The series seeks to explore how Buddhism intersects with British converts, with Dr. Starkey’s knowledge leading the investigation.

 Dr. Starkey’s interdisciplinary approach, rooted in sociology and ethnography, offers a multifaceted understanding of British Buddhism.